Bruce Dickinson: Radio and TV

 Dickinson presented Bruce Dickinson's Friday Rock Show on BBC Radio 6 Music from 2002 to 2010.
 In March 2010, the BBC announced that, after over eight years, Dickinson's show was to be axed.
 His final broadcast was on 28 May 2010, with the regular format abandoned in favour of a personal and musical tribute to the recently deceased Ronnie James Dio.
 Dickinson scorned BBC executives for the cancellation, playing the Johnny Paycheck version of "Take This Job and Shove It".
-In addition to his show on 6 Music, Dickinson also hosted a series entitled Masters of Rock on BBC Radio 2 from 2003 to 2007.
+In addition to his show on 6 Music, Dickinson also hosted a series titled Masters of Rock on BBC Radio 2 from 2003 to 2007.
 Dickinson's catalogue of 6 Music programmes were acquired in 2014 by TeamRock radio, who began re-broadcasting episodes in December.

 In 2005, Dickinson hosted a five-part historical TV series about aviation, Flying Heavy Metal, shown on the Discovery Channel and later on Discovery Turbo in the UK.
 He was a guest on an episode of the Military Channel's The Greatest Ever, where he drove a Russian T-34 tank.
 In 2006, Dickinson presented a documentary for Sky One called Inside Spontaneous Human Combustion with Bruce Dickinson, in which he investigated the phenomenon by enlisting the help of several experts and performing various experiments to determine its possible cause.
 Other television appearances include guesting on quiz shows such as Never Mind the Buzzcocks and the short-lived Space Cadets, as well as the chat show Clarkson, hosted by Jeremy Clarkson.
 Dickinson has also appeared in a BBC series called The Paradise Club, undertaking the role of a musician named Jake Skinner.
 On 27 July 2012, Dickinson spent a day being filmed as a guest star for a season four episode of Ice Pilots NWT, in which he flew a Douglas DC-3 and took part in "touch-and-go drills" in a Douglas DC-4 with Buffalo Airways.